gpad/rms/Readme.md

 ## Purpose

-Example client projects for manage playlist on REST Server (see rms)
+Example server projects for manage playlist (see PlayListManager for client)